Prescription Medication Errors

 Types of Prescription Medication Errors

 There are a number of ways prescription medications errors happen.
-In addition to the withholding of prescription medications, other such errors are usually divided into six categories:
+In addition to the withholding of prescription medications, other such errors are usually divided into seven categories:

 - Prescribing medications that interact dangerously